juliasilge/old_bloggy_blog/_posts/2017-03-06-Scraping-CRAN.md

-I am participating in a session at [userR 2017](https://user2017.brussels/) this coming July focusing on discovering and learning about R packages.
+I am one of the organizers for a session at [userR 2017](https://user2017.brussels/) this coming July that will focus on discovering and learning about R packages.
 How do R users find packages that meet their needs?
 Can we make this process easier?
 As somebody who is relatively new to the R world compared to many, this is a topic that resonates with me and I am happy to be part of the discussion.
 I am working on this session with [John Nash](http://web5.uottawa.ca/www2/mcs-smc/media/experts-details-iframe-93.html) and [Spencer Graves](https://www.r-pkg.org/maint/spencer.graves@prodsyse.com), and we hope that some useful discussion and results come out of the session.

 In preparation for this session, I wanted to look at the distribution of R packages by date, number of version, etc. There have been [some great plots](http://blog.revolutionanalytics.com/2017/01/cran-10000.html) that came out around the time when CRAN passed the 10,000 package mark but most of the code to make those scripts involve packages and idioms I am less familiar with, so here is an rvest and tidyverse centered version of those analyses!